Citytracking/dotspotting/README.md

 Flamework (?!)
 --

-Dotspotting does not so much piggyback on a traditional framework as it does hold hands with an anti-framework.
+Dotspotting does not so much piggyback on a traditional framework as it does hold hands with an anti-framework called "flamework".

+("the crumbly edge of future-proofing" -- Heather Champ)

 Installation Instructions
 --